 - SO you’ll just need to throw in some air fryer vegetables when the timer goes off.
 Then during the time it’s naturally releasing the steam everything will be done together.

-Let’s move on to an Instant Pot frozen chicken!
-OH Yes, you can do this too y’all. 😉 These are frozen chicken breasts you buy in a bag in bulk at the store with a bit of chicken broth.
+These are frozen chicken breasts you buy in a bag in bulk at the store with a bit of chicken broth.
+Make plain like this and shred, or cook Instant Pot frozen chicken breast with sauce this way.

 Instant Pot Frozen Meat

-- You’ll need to add a bit more pressure cooking time.
+- You’ll need to add a bit more pressure cooking time, but not much.

 - Remember to allow pot to do a natural pressure release when done, at least for 15 minutes natural – if not the entire time.